 Jim went on to work for Pete and his son Perry on many of their designs in the Asian rim during the Japanese golf boom.
 He quickly was put to work assisting with the large grading maps for many of the golf courses being built in the late 80’s.
 Jim has a degree from University of Northern Colorado in Education.
 He taught high school drafting prior to golf; it’s that ability to visualize in three dimensions and his knowledge of topographical mapping that helped his learning process.

-Now that Jim has been on his own for six years, he continues that close working relationship with many talented shapers and construction crews that he has worked with over many years.
+Under the Jim Urbina Golf Design banner, Jim continues his close working relationship with several talented shapers and construction crews that he has worked with over many years.
 The foundation he first learned from Pete Dye has served Jim well in his many years in the golf business.
 "A talented team is the foundation for every great golf course built in the last 100 years."
 Studying great golf courses like St. Andrews, Cypress Point, Prairie Dunes, the National Golf Links and Pinehurst #2 helped build a foundation for the future.
 From the very first days in the field crafting and shaping ideas to co-designing Old Macdonald, the foundation has always stayed the same.
 Being on the ground "in the field willing to try new ideas"; he trys to use local labor crews when possible and recently created the new Punchbowl Green at the Bandon Dunes Resort relying on the Pacific Dunes maintenance crew to complete all of the construction work.